 How does culture influence your identity?

 To ask these questions I used old stamps and figures from the former culture that were used to make jewellery with.
 These figures are full of stories, feelings and behaviour.
 From a flat plate, I created depth by pressing figures into the plate with the drop hammer.
+The drop hammer is an old machine to create industrial jewellery.
 I pressed different figures over one another, together they form a pattern.
 What do the figures tell each other and what do they tell together?

 The precious metal is formed like a vessel, to contain the former culture.
-A culture that we want to take with us in this changing new culture.
-In combination with soapstone it is as two layers of your identity.
-The cultural identity and your personal identity.
+In combination with soapstone, it is as two layers from your identity, the cultural identity and your personal identity.
 How do they relate to each other?
 How does culture influence your identity?